CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 ---

-# 7. Introduction to Various Intermediaries
+# 7. Introduction to Various Intermediaries(= They facilitate others' trading)

 A single trade involves more entities and not only the stock exchange.
 Indeed, in order to execute one trade, multiple specialized entities coordinate so that orders can be placed, matched, cleared, and settled safely.